 An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of:

-- Whether the accounting policies are appropriate to the Group's and the Authority's circumstances and have been consistently applied and adequately disclosed: - The reasonableness of significant accounting estimates made by the Strategic Director of Finance: and - The overall presentation of the financial statements.

-In addition, we read all the financial and non-financial information in the Explanatory Foreword to identify material inconsistencies with the audited financial statements.
+This includes an assessment of whether the accounting policies are appropriate to the Authority's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the Strategic Director of Resources and the overall presentation of the financial statements.
+In addition, we read all the financial and non-financial information in the Explanatory Foreword and the Annual Report to identify material inconsistencies with the audited financial statements.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.

+Opinion on financial statements

 In our opinion the financial statements:

-- give a true and fair view of the financial position of the Group and of the Authority as at 31 March 2011 and of the Group's and the Authority's expenditure and income for the year then ended: and - have been properly prepared in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2010/11.
+- give a true and fair view of the financial position of the Authority as at 31 March 2012 and of the Authority's expenditure and income for the year then ended; and - have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2011/12.